Biological Conflict Conflict-Active Phase Healing Phase

 (“surplus group”), including the fat tissue, show the biological purpose at the end of the healing phase

 .
-After the healing process has been complete, the organ or tissue is stronger than before, which allows to be better prepared for a conflict of the same kind.
+After the healing process has been completed, the organ or tissue is stronger than before, which allows being better prepared for a conflict of the same kind.